Aishwarya4823/Airbnb-Booking-Rate-Prediction/README.md

 ## _Airbnb-Booking-Rate-Prediction_

 Hi there!!
-Welcome to this part of the story:) In this repository, me and my team outperformed 19 other teams(85 other students) and won a Kaggle-style competition that our amazing professor,Dr. Jessica Clark, organised using using Airbnb's dataset for high booking rate.This dataset has a total of 70 feature attributes.
+In this repository, me and my team outperformed 19 other teams(85 other students) and won a Kaggle-style competition that our amazing professor,Dr. Jessica Clark, organised using using Airbnb's dataset for high booking rate.This dataset has a total of 70 feature attributes.
 Our goal as a team of 5 students and a part of the Data Mining and Predictive Analytics course, during the period of this 2 month competition, was to come up with a predictive model using any machine learning technique to score the highest accuracy.

 ------------------------------------